 In collaboration with its partners and with the support of Konrad-Adenauer-Stiftung (Thailand Office), Bangkok Tribune News Agency has come up with a monthly forum on issues of importance, under the project, “Dialogue Forum”.

-This is to facilitate and provide a space for discussions and exchanges of dialogues and views on issues of importance especially in regard to social and environmental issues both in Thailand and the Mekong region, thus not only helping connect the dots as wished, but also forging understanding among the public and the parties concerned, encouraging them to find a common ground and seek solutions together.
+This is to facilitate and provide a space for discussions and exchanges of dialogues and views on issues of importance especially in regard to social and environmental issues both in Thailand and the Mekong region, thus not only helping connect the dots, but also forging understanding among the public and the parties concerned, encouraging them to find a common ground and seek solutions together.

-One of the issues which has grasped public attention recently is the surge in plastic use and plastic waste during the lockdown and resteictions against COVID-19.
+One of the issues which has grasped public attention recently is the surge in plastic use and plastic waste during the lockdown and restrictions against COVID-19.

 Thailand Environment Institute has revealed the fact in regard to the issue that plastic waste increased during the lockdown up to 15%, or up from around 5,500 tons a day to 6,300 tons a day.